firstprinciplesthinking/ProST/README.md

 - What is my environment?
 - What are my systems? -> Artifacts, Processes, People

+### Types of systems

 ### Mission alignment
+How to we organize our efforts to best achieve our mission?
+- Agile methodologies
+- Waterfall development

 ### Design Thinking
+How do we make sure we have the right design?
+- Problem space
+- Solution space

 ### Systems Engineering
+How do we model the system?
+- V-Model

 ```mermaid
 graph TD;